cjnankervis/Re-Climate/README.md

 ## Hazard Indices
 **Mapped country-wide town/ city indices, useful for a snapshot overview of acute seasonal climate hazards

 Please view more detailed information about [how to interpret seasonal climate outlook hazards](https://github.com/cjnankervis/Re-Climate/blob/main/About-Hazard-Indices.md), which explains: what is meant by forecast reliability, how an ensemble prediction can extend short-term forecasts without breaching mathematical constraints, what is possible from a seasonal precipitation outlook, and how to interpret hazards from seasonal climate outlooks.
-[Forecast graphics](https://github.com/cjnankervis/Re-Climate/blob/main/About-Hazard-Indices.md#graphics-showing-a-worked-example) then show how information is combined from probabilistic forecasts as single value hazard indices.
+[Forecast graphics](https://github.com/cjnankervis/Re-Climate/blob/main/About-Hazard-Indices.md#graphics-showing-a-worked-example) show how probabilistic forecasts are combined into a single hazard index.

 Hazard indices are based on a shift-of-the-tail approach that compares daily distribution to a baseline climatology.
 Climate hazards indices include precipitation, drought, SPI, aridity, heat, cold, hail, minimum and maximum relative humidity, incoming solar radiation and wind speeds.
 These are scaled from 1 - 9, with the extremes in the index indicating probability shifted by 4 deciles below or above its local climatology reference, with 5 indicating the outlook is on par with baseline climate expectations for the current month or season.
 To request this climate data, see [hazard indices example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/HazardIndices_example.json).
 See further [documentation](https://re-climate.earth/docs/hazard-indices/).